Configure Metadata Service (MDS) in Confluent Platform

 To avoid broker listener or inter-broker communication issues after you have migrated from ZooKeeper-based ACLs to centralized ACLs, you may want to include broker users in the list of super.users to ensure access.

 • Brokers will accept requests on the inter-broker listener port before the metadata for RBAC authorization has been initialized.
 However, requests on other ports are only accepted after the required metadata has been initialized, including any available LDAP metadata.
 Broker initialization only completes after all relevant metadata has been obtained and cached.
 When starting multiple brokers in an MDS cluster with a replication factor of 3 (default) for a metadata topic, at least three brokers must also be started simultaneously to enable initialization to complete on the brokers.
 Note that there is a timeout/retry limitation for this initialization, which you can specify in confluent.authorizer.init.timeout.ms.
-For details, refer to Configure Confluent Server Authorizer.
+For details, refer to Configure Confluent Server Authorizer in Confluent Platform.

 • REST Proxy services that integrate with AD/LDAP using MDS will use the user login name as the user principal for authorization decisions.
 By default, this is also the principal used by brokers for users authenticating using SASL/GSSAPI (Kerberos).
 If your broker configuration overrides principal.builder.class or sasl.kerberos.principal.to.local.rules to create a different principal, the user principal used by brokers may be different from the principal used by other Confluent Platform components.
 In this case, you should configure ACLs and role bindings for your customized principal for broker resources.